vespa-engine/documentation/en/tutorials/text-search.md

   'type=weakAnd'
 </pre>
 </div>

-In this case, a much lesser set of documents where fully ranked due to using _weakAnd_ instead of _any_.
+In this case, a much lesser set of documents where fully ranked due to using `weakAnd` instead of `any`.

 In any case, the retrieved documents are ranked by the relevance score, which in this case is delivered by the `nativeRank` rank feature that we defined as the default _ranking-profile_ in our schema definition file.

 ## Compare and evaluate different ranking functions

-Vespa allow us to easily experiment with different _ranking-profile_'s.
+Vespa allow us to easily experiment with different [rank-profiles](../reference/schema-reference.html#rank-profile).
-For example, we could use the `bm25` _ranking-profile_ instead of the `default` _ranking-profile_ by including the `ranking` parameter in the query:
+For example, we could use the `bm25` rank-profile instead of the `default` rank-profile by including the `ranking` parameter in the query:

 <div class="pre-parent">